-That’s why we’ve created a range of brilliantly simple, ready-made investment approaches, that invest in a wide range of investments to spread the risks giving your money more time to grown.
+That’s why we’ve created three brilliantly simple, ready-made investment approaches, that invest in a wide range of investments to spread the risks, giving your money more ways to grow.
 They’re only available direct from Virgin Money.
 Plus, they’re easy to understand and you can start with regular payments from just £25.
 So you don’t need to be an investment guru or billionaire to get going.

-Interested in finding out more about how we’ve made investing in shares and funds simple?
+Interested in finding out more about how we’ve made investing simple?
 Check out our investment pages and take a look around.

 Remember, the value of investments can go up and down, so you may get back less money than you put in.
 Tax depends on your individual circumstances and the regulations may change in the future.